Our Team

 Beaded Handicraft Workshop Manager

 Stephen has been working with WILK since its founding in 2007.
-He is the leader of the creative team at the Water is Life Beads workshop, where all the paper bead items.
-He and Joyce Tannian learned the art of paper bead rolling back in 2010 and has been perfecting his art ever since.
-He also in charge of procurement and manages the production of special supplies needed for various water projects, including those in partnership with Engineers without Borders.
+He is the leader of the creative team at the Water is Life Beads workshop, where all the paper bead products are made.
+He and Joyce learned the art of paper bead rolling back in 2010, and he has been perfecting this art ever since.
+He also in charge of procurement and manages the production of special supplies needed for various water projects, including those in partnership with WILK-TEC.

 WILK Team Member Nelson Tinayo